cgrates/cgrates/docs/ers.rst

 	Used in case of XML content and will specify the prefix path applied to each xml element read.

 tenant
 	Will auto-populate the Tenant within the API calls sent to CGRateS.
-It has the form of a RSRField.
+It has the form of a RSRParser.
 If undefined, default one from *general* section will be used.

 timezone
 	Defines the timezone for source content which does not carry that information.
 If undefined, default one from *general* section will be used.